laurakah/clyde/README.md

-# clyde
+# Clyde

-Clyde is a indoor room mapping roboter.
+Clyde is an indoor room mapping roboter.

 He is able to explore rooms, measure them and recognize them.